Woman checking energy bills

 • you're now working from home

-• there are more appliances in your home including mobile devices.
+• there are more appliances in your home including mobile devices

 2) Your meter reading was wrong

-Unless you’ve got a smart meter, you might be sending manual readings to your energy supplier each month.
-Make sure you read the meter correctly, it can be easy to note it down wrong.
+Unless you've got a smart meter, you might be sending manual readings to your energy supplier each month.
+Make sure you read the meter correctly; it can be easy to note it down wrong.

 3) You're on an estimated bill

-If the supplier doesn’t have a meter reading they’ll send you an estimated bill.
-This will be based on past consumption, and if they base it on the winter months, or on when you had more people living in your home, then the bill will be higher than you expect.
+If the supplier doesn't have a meter reading they'll send you an estimated bill.
+This will be based on past consumption, and if they base it on the winter months, or on when you had more people living in your home, then the bill may be higher than you expect.

 You don't have to pay an estimated bill - contact your supplier with a meter reading and they'll send you a new bill.